JuanjuanHuang-Cathy/JuanjuanHuang-Cathy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-  - 🟪 **I am** a enthusiastic and passionate scientist without borders.
-My journey spans three continents — Asia, Europe, and America — where chemistry, materials science, and high-energy physics have fused togther to shape my path.
+  - 🟪 **I am** an enthusiastic early-career scientist without borders, with a research journey spanning three continents — Asia, Europe, and America, and an interdisciplinary background fused with high-energy physics, chemistry and materials science.

+  - 🟨 **I dedicate** to push the extreme of X-ray techniques.
+For eight years, I have devoted myself to developing fast, single-acquisition X-ray Absorption Spectroscopy (dispersive XAS), now reaching the frontier of ms time resolution.

   - 🟦 **I believe** art is a science just like science is also an art.
 Both share a beauty that transcends boundaries, the symmetry in randomness, the harmony in disorders..
 I pursue work that is a piece of art, rather than just being good.

-  - 🟨 **I dedicate** to push the extreme of X-ray techniques.
-For eight years, I have devoted myself to developing fast, single-acquisition X-ray Absorption Spectroscopy (dispersive XAS), now reaching the frontier of ms time resolution.

   - 🟥 **I seek** for a simple but unique life. "我们终此一生，就是要摆脱他人的期待，找到真正的自己" (*Our lifelong journey is to break free from others’ expectations and discover our truest selves.*)